Books I've recently finished.

 THE BOOK TRAILER BELOW, made by a reader, does a nice job of giving the basic facts about my life.
 Thank you

 Carl Deuker was raised in Redwood City, California, the son of Jack Deuker and Marie Milligan Deuker.
-As a young boy, he spend many hours in the creek behind his house and in the wooded area west of his house.
+As a young boy, he spent many hours in the creek behind his house and in the wooded area west of his house.
 Mainly he kicked around with his friend Paul Garibaldi, looking for frogs and lizards and the occasional snake.

 Carl attended the University of California, Berkeley during the heady days of student protest over Vietnam.
 He participated in many of those protests, but looking back is not so sure how he feels about those days.
 "Yes, we students were right about Vietnam.
 It was a waste.
 But I'm not sure we understood much of what was happening.
 I thought I knew everything back then, and I cringe to think how little I actually knew."

 Carl was an English major at Berkeley, spending many hours reading the classics and writing (bad) poetry and stories.
-He participated in intramural sports in those years as well, and was somewhat surprised to find out that he was in fact a decent athlete.
+He participated in intramural sports in those years as well, and was somewhat surprised to find out that he was, in fact, a decent athlete.
 Being free from coaches and fans allowed him to enjoy the games more.
 During his time at Berkeley, he especially enjoyed volleyball.

 Since Carl grew up in the Bay area, he is a long time Giants fan.
 His all-time favorite players are Willie Mays, Willie McCovey, and especially Juan Marichal.
+These days, as a long-time Seattle resident, he follows the Mariners, Seahawks, and UW Husky teams closely.

 Carl Deuker welcomes fan letters and will always write back.
 He prefers e-mail because he replies more quickly. email@example.com

-(There is a link to this email on the home page of this website.)
+(There is a link to this email on the homepage of this website.)

 Growing up in San Francisco, Carl Deuker lived and died with the fortunes of his beloved San Francisco Giants.
 The greatest baseball player of all time was Willie Mays.
 Included in the video below is Mays's great catch of the Vic Wertz World Series drive to deep center in the Polo Grounds.
 Don't blink after you see the catch; Mays turns and makes an incredible throw as well.
-If you are a baseball fan interested in baseball history, ALL of the linked videos below are well worth watching.
-ENJOY!

 In the late 1960's, as a student at UC Berkeley, Deuker participated in the many protests over People's Park, an empty, unused lot that had been transformed into a park.
 The protests were in response to the decision by the University of California to close the "park," fence it, and keep people out.